Williamhill8888/Williamhill8888/README.md

 - 🌱 I’m currently learning Move
 - 💞️ I’m looking to collaborate on lol
 - 📫 How to reach me twitter
+I want to learn a lot about the running of nodes because I'm a newbie
 <!---
 Williamhill8888/Williamhill8888 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.